Password correct. Please wait...

 - Inline "Bulk Edit" and "Quick Edit" - Allows updating multiple attachments at once.

-- Advanced search - Enables searching by various attributes such as name, alt text and caption.
+- Advanced search - Enables searching by various attributes such as name, ALT text and caption.

-License - Free and well supported
+License - Free and broadly supported

-"It’s incredible that this functionality is available in a free plugin."
+"Amazing that this functionality is available in a free plugin."

 Technical details - Insights into internal workings

-System requirements - Requirements and compatibility information
+System requirements - requirements and compatibility information

 "The plugin runs stably even on older servers and brings many long-awaited features for media management."

-However, there have also been critical voices regarding the documentation, which is sometimes perceived as too complex, especially for beginners.
+However, there have also been critical voices regarding the documentation, which is occasionally perceived as too complex, especially for beginners.
 The learning curve has proven to be a challenge, indicating that less experienced users in particular may need additional support.

 "A truly indispensable tool for anyone who wants to manage their media library efficiently.
 The available features are impressive."